We have added size 3X and 4X t-shirts to the new Gitmo line at rushlimbaugh.com.

 Dick Durbin's passion ignites foes ire.

-The Illinois Senators charged attacks on Republicans inspire his party while firing up his critics, and he's not biking down.
+The Illinois senators charged attacks on Republicans inspire his party while firing up his critics, and he's not biking down.

 This is passion, Dick Durbin's passion.

-What if this were Tom Delay?
+What if this were Tom DeLay?

-When it's Tom DeLay talking in much milder terms about the American judicial system, they run out and write stories about how delay is inciting violence against the judges in this country.
+When it's Tom DeLay talking in much milder terms about the American judicial system, they run out and write stories about how Delay is inciting violence against the judges in this country.

 They don't talk about Delay's passion.

-They don't talk about how much delay really cares about his country.
+They don't talk about how much Delay really cares about his country.

-This is aid and comfort to the enemy.
+When Dick Durbin does it, his passion, this is passion, this is aid and comfort to the enemy.

 We're going to get into this.